 Below is a brief description of some of the public interest and non-profit organizations where externs have been placed.

 The Acadiana Legal Service Corporation provides legal services to the poor of Acadiana, now serving residents of 21 parishes in the region.
 This organization provides free services in most areas of civil law, including: bankruptcy, education, employment, family law, health related issues, landlord-tenant and other housing problems, and civil rights.

-AIDSLaw of Louisiana provides free legal services to low-income persons living with HIV and AIDS.
-AIDSLaw is the only organization in the state dedicated to addressing the legal needs of the affected community and has served more than 10,000 residents.
-AIDSLaw of Louisiana, Inc. provides free assistance with HIV-related legal problems, including estate planning, issues of confidentiality and discrimination, child custody, and insurance and financial planning.
+Frontline Legal Services (f/k/a AIDSLaw) provides free legal services to low-income persons living with HIV and AIDS.
+Frontline is the only organization in the state dedicated to addressing the legal needs of the affected community and has served more than 10,000 residents.
+It provides free assistance with HIV-related legal problems, including estate planning, issues of confidentiality and discrimination, child custody, and insurance and financial planning.

 Baton Rouge Capital Conflict Office

 The Baton Rouge Capital Conflict Office provides pre-trial and trial representation to indigents charged with capital crimes in Louisiana.
 BRCCO is appointed in cases in which the state is seeking the death penalty against multiple defendants and the local public defender’s office is only ethically able to represent one of the defendants.
 The second situation in which BRCCO is appointed is in single-defendant cases where there is no capital-qualified counsel available locally.